 Operational Status of the Human Rights Hotline

-In October 2020, we established a consultation desk operated by a third-party organization for employees of NEC Corporation in addition to the human rights hotline already existed in NEC Corporation and its group companies.
-In April 2021, we expanded the scope of this service, to include employees at our group companies in Japan.
+In October 2020, we established a consultation desk operated by a third-party organization for employees of NEC Corporation in addition to the human rights hotline already existed at NEC Corporation and its Group companies.
+In April 2021, we expanded the scope of this service, to include employees at our Group companies in Japan.

 We are working to raise awareness of the hotline with efforts that include officer messaging for eliminating harassment and online training.

-Related divisions work together to improve and resolve the contents of the consultations to the human rights hotline, and they are reported to the Risk Control and Compliance Committee continuing to raise awareness to prevent recurrence.
+Related divisions work together to improve and resolve the contents of the consultations with the human rights hotline, and they are reported to the Risk Control and Compliance Committee in order to continue to raise awareness to prevent recurrence.